 Running alongside this process, is the council's new Local Plan.
 Further information can be found on the Local Plan 2020 webpage.

 Anyone wishing to be notified of updates on the Morden regeneration can sign up to receive the moreMorden newsletters using the form below.

 TfL Sutton Link Consultation

-TfL are consulting on proposals for a new, direct and quicker transport link between Sutton and Merton, called the Sutton Link.
+TfL have recently consulted on proposals for a new, direct and quicker transport link between Sutton and Merton, called the Sutton Link.
 One of the proposed routes runs along the edge of Morden town centre.
-To review and comment on the proposals by 6 January 2019, please visit the TfL webpage.
+For further information, please visit the TfL webpage.

 We are now publishing digital newsletters to provide regular updates on the Morden Housing Zone.